Vyral/greg-mcdaniel/_drafts/a-cooking-demonstration-at-the-peasant--the-pear.md

 {% include youtube.html %}

+<center><em>Watch to learn the secret to making Chef Rodney Worth’s signature turkey gravy and “Peartini” cocktail.</em></center>

-I’ve met with Chef Rodney Worth before at The Ranch, one of the five restaurants that he owns, but today we’re at his flagship restaurant in downtown Danville called The Peasant & The Pear.
+<br>I’ve met with Chef Rodney Worth before at The Ranch, one of the five restaurants that he owns, but today we’re at his flagship restaurant in downtown Danville called The Peasant & The Pear.

 The Peasant & The Pear has been here for about 15 years.
 It’s a great boutique, neighborhood restaurant.
 I can personally attest to the quality of their food—the food is fantastic, and they treat you like kings and queens\!